canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

     kill-timeout: 5m

+    prepare: |
+      echo "Use this section to install any prerequisites"

     execute: |
       echo "This is the first command that Spread will run"

       echo "This is the second command that Spread will run"

-The ``summary`` section contains a brief description of the documentation you're testing, and the ``execute`` section contains your documentation's commands.
+The ``summary`` section contains a brief description of the documentation you're testing, the ``prepare`` section contains any initial setup your test needs, and the ``execute`` section contains your documentation's commands.
 The ``kill-timeout`` option has a default of 10 minutes and doesn't need to be included if your test will complete in that time frame.